nicklockwood/layout/README.md

 Layout supports dynamic table cell height calculation.
 To enable this, just set a height expression for your cell.
 Dynamic table cell sizing also requires that the table view's `rowHeight` is set to `UITableViewAutomaticDimension` and a nonzero value is provided for `estimatedRowHeight`, but Layout sets these for you by default.

-**Note:** if your cells all have the same height, it is significantly more efficient to set an explicit `rowHeight` property on the `UITableView` instead of setting the height for each cell.
+**Note:** If your cells all have the same height, it is significantly more efficient to set an explicit `rowHeight` property on the `UITableView` instead of setting the height for each cell.

 Layout also supports using XML layouts for `UITableViewHeaderFooterView`, and there are equivalent methods for registering and dequeuing `UITableViewHeaderFooterView` layout nodes.

-**Note:** to use a custom section header or footer you will need to set the `estimatedSectionHeaderHeight` or `estimatedSectionFooterHeight` to a nonzero value in your XML:
+**Note:** To use a custom section header or footer you will need to set the `estimatedSectionHeaderHeight` or `estimatedSectionFooterHeight` to a nonzero value in your XML:

 ```xml
 <UITableView estimatedSectionHeaderHeight="20">